Nested Sampling

 Introduction to Nested Sampling

 Nested Sampling is a computational approach to Bayesian inference introduced by John Skilling (2004, 2006).
-Unlike traditional MCMC methods that sample from the posterior distribution, nested sampling is primarily designed to compute the Bayesian evidence (marginal likelihood) \(\mathcal{Z}\), with posterior samples obtained as a byproduct.
+Unlike standard MCMC methods that target the posterior directly, nested sampling is primarily designed to compute the Bayesian evidence (marginal likelihood) \(\mathcal{Z}\), with posterior samples as a byproduct.

 Why Nested Sampling?